DISCRETIONARY & CHILDCARE FUNDS

 It’s important that you carefully consider the costs associated with using childcare, and do not rely on this fund as it is likely only to contribute a small amount towards your total childcare costs, as detailed in the documents above.

-Applications, guidance notes and procedures will be available below when the funds open for 25-26.
+Application packs, guidance notes and procedures all follow.
 The application process is electronic, and the guidance notes will help you complete the application, and identify the supporting evidence required.
-Your childcare provider(s) will need to complete the Childcare Provider Form, and you should read our Childcare Fund Factsheet for Students for details of the childcare costs we can consider.

 Childcare Fund Factsheets to help you understand what you can apply for: